 Boredom: the desire for desires.

 Anticipation of a big event can be a hazard at major competitions such as the World Cup.
 During the build-up, between games, at the hotel, in the airports in fact all around the competition, except for training and playing, there is a chance that a player will be sat with their thoughts in full anticipation of the eventualities that might lay ahead.
 “Will I get picked?”, “Will I play well?”, “What will the crowd be like?”, “Will I take my chances”, “How will my opposite number play?” and of course, “Will we win?”
 The natural tendency for anyone who has ever sat an exam, gone for a big job interview, pitched for a sales contract, auditioned for a big part – is that one’s hope and ambition creates a flurry of thoughts, doubts, and forethought that craves knowledge of the outcome.
 If you’re anything like me you just want to peer through a looking glass to see what the outcome will be.
 For sports science and medicine staff the same is true.

-But here’s the paradox, at a major competition – players do less.
+But here’s the paradox, at a major competition – players and athletes do less.
 For an event such as Russia 2018, the travel requirement for teams is unusually high, therefore placing a demand on the team.
 However, the management and fitness staff will be carefully balancing the need to prepare, practice and train with actually doing less than normal so that the players are on the right side of fatigue.
 If players are over training and over practicing then there is a chance of tiredness setting in.
 So ultimately they’ll be doing less.
 Added to the need to taper there will be the removal of the normal day-to-day activities, travelling to training, doing the shopping, preparing meals – which adds further that players will be doing less.

 Doing less can be a menace because it gives extra time to think, anticipate, allowing concerns to spiral, causing time to slow down to an agitated, stir-crazy crawl.
 The danger here is that camp-fever can set in and any restlessness can spill over into negative behaviours, tensions and difficulties between team-members.